I have been a happy i3wm user for almost 4 years now.

 - Line 11: for greater accuracy, the percentage is calculated based on the last full charge of the battery instead of its nominal capacity (the difference between the two grows as the battery gets old)

-- Line 17: a notification is shown using i3-nagbar (ships with i3wm)
+- Line 17: a notification is shown using notify-send (ships with libnotify-bin on Debian)

 I run the script once every minute with Cron: